-- 5 IPCs if an Allies power controls Malaya and ANZAC controls all of its original territories.
-Theme: Malaya considered strategic cornerstone to Far East British Empire. - 5 IPCs if the Allies (not including the Dutch) control Dutch New Guinea, New Guinea, New Britain, and the Solomon Islands.
-Theme: Strategic outer defense perimeter.
-France France finds itself fighting for its very existence, and if history repeats itself, it will fall to a successful German invasion.
-Political Situation: France is at war with Germany and Italy.
-France may declare war on Japan at the beginning of the Combat Move phase of any of its turns.
-Controlling Player: The player controlling France will manage all the events related to France that occur during any power's turn.
-France will be managed as a separately controlled power, including the French IPC economy.
-For purposes of simplification, this game doesn't deal with the German installment of the Vichy government in France.
-Troop bonus: When the territory France is liberated by the Allies, the player controlling France immediately places his or her choice of up to up to 12 IPCs' worth of any French units on the territory France for free.
-This happens only once per game.
-Theme: National liberation and national prestige.
-Additional Rules The industrial complexes in Eastern United States, Central United States, and Western United States begin the game as minor complexes.
+The industrial complexes in Eastern United States, Central United States, and Western United States begin the game as minor complexes.
 They are upgraded to major complexes at no cost when the United States enters a state of war and may be used as such immediately.
 They may be upgraded prior to that time in the normal way.

 San Francisco is not considered to be a capital, so the United States doesn't lose its unspent IPCs if Western United States is captured by an enemy power.

 Soviet-Mongolian Defense Pact: Due to their mutual border conflict with Japan in 1939, the Soviet Union and Mongolia have a special relationship.
 The Mongolian territories (Olgiy, Dzavhan, Tsagaan-Olom, Central Mongolia, Ulaanbaatar, and Buyant-Uhaa) will never become pro-Axis unless one or more of them is attacked by the Soviet Union.
-Also, if Japan attacks any Soviet-controlled territory that is adjacent to any Mongolian territory, all Mongolian territories that are still strict neutral or pro-Allies, or have joined the Allies as a result of a failed Japanese attack, are placed under the control of the Soviet Union at the end of Japan's Conduct Combat phase.
-This is done in the same manner as though the Soviet Union had moved land units into a friendly neutral territory (see "Friendly Neutrals," page 9).
-These territories have Soviet control markers placed on them, and their standing army units are placed on the board using Soviet pieces and are controlled by the Soviet Union player from then on.
-This occurs regardless of the state of relations between the Soviet Union and Japan at the time of the attack, with one exception: If the Soviet Union attacks Korea or any Japanese-controlled territory bordering these Mongolian territories while Mongolia is still a strict neutral, Mongolia will remain neutral and not ally itself with the Soviet Union.
+Also, if Japan attacks any Soviet-controlled territory that is adjacent to any Mongolian territory, all Mongolian territories that are still strict neutral or pro-Allies, or have joined the Allies as a result of a failed Japanese attack, will be placed under the control of the Soviet Union at the end of Japan's Conduct Combat phase.
+This will be done in the same manner as though the Soviet Union had moved land units into a friendly neutral territory (see "Friendly Neutrals," page 9).
+These territories will have Soviet control markers placed on them, and their standing army units will be placed on the board using Soviet pieces and will be controlled by the Soviet Union player from then on.
+This will occur regardless of the state of relations between the Soviet Union and Japan at the time of the attack, with one exception: If the Soviet Union has attacked Korea or any Japanese-controlled territory bordering these Mongolian territories while Mongolia was still a strict neutral, Mongolia will remain neutral and not ally itself with the Soviet Union.

 In all other respects and for all other purposes, the Mongolian territories are treated as any other strict neutral territory.
 For example, if a Mongolian territory is attacked by Japan while still a strict neutral, all of the other strict neutral territories will become pro-Allies.

-Optional Rule: Research and Development Using this rule, you may attempt to develop improved military technology.
+Optional Rule: Research and Development

+Using this rule, you may attempt to develop improved military technology.
 If you decide to use Research & Development, it becomes the new phase 1 of the turn sequence, bumping the other phases up a number.

 China may not do Research and Development.

 Research and Development Sequence

 - 1. Buy research dice

 - 2. Roll research dice

 - 3. Roll breakthrough die

 - 4. Mark developments

 Step 1: Buy Research Dice

-Each research die cost 5 IPCs.
+Each research die costs 5 IPCs.
 Buy as many as you wish, including none.

 Step 2: Roll Research Dice

 Roll each of your purchased research dice.

 Success: If you roll at least one "6", you have successfully made a technological breakthrough.
 Continue to step 3.

 Failure: If you don't roll a "6", your research has failed.